The entire book appears at this link with chapters added after appearing online:

 “No. Not yet.”

-in fact, just passed the Nestor pit area.
+They have, in fact, just passed Nestor’s pit area.

 Sure enough, the red Fiat is there and ready to rumble.